 13.2.4.7 Message verification by the receiving SEPP

-The receiving SEPP determines that the received message is generated by the Roaming Hub based on the reformattedData IE.
+The receiving SEPP determines that the received message is generated by the Roaming Hub as Roaming Intermediary based on the reformattedData IE.

-If the received messages is not generated by a roaming hub:
+If the received messages is not generated by a Roaming Hub :

 - The receiving SEPP shall decrypt the JWE ciphertext using the shared session key and the following parameters obtained from the JWE object – Initialization Vector, Additional Authenticated Data value (clearTextEncapsulatedMessage in "aad") and JWE Authentication Tag ("tag").